Fire Safety Poster – A Simple Way to Improve Fire Safety

 The responsible person is defined as someone who ‘has control of premises or anyone who has a degree of control over certain areas or systems’.
 This may be a business owner, a landlord, a manager, a supervisor or a staff member.
 Some businesses may have more than one responsible person.

-While it does not replace the need for these signs, a fire safety poster incorporates this information and provides other crucial details on fire prevention and emergency fire procedures.
+While it does not replace the need for fire safety signs, a fire safety poster incorporates this information and provides other crucial details on fire prevention and emergency fire procedures.

 Why Your Workplace Should Have a Fire Safety Poster

 In the event of a fire, action may need to be taken quickly to prevent damage to property, injuries or fatalities.
-The simple act of placing a poster with relevant information in a prominent area can ensure that people know what to do in an emergency situation.
+The simple act of placing a poster with relevant information in a prominent area can help people understand what to do in an emergency situation.
 Keep in mind, fires can cause people to panic and act in an irrational or dangerous manner.

-If a fire does occur, having easy-to-read, clear instructions on what to do can help people to remain calm and take actions that reduce or eliminate the risk of injury or death.
+If a fire does occur, having easy-to-read, clear instructions on what to do can help people follow the correct emergency procedures and reduce the risk of harm.

 What Information Should a Fire Safety Poster Contain?